BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 ##### Workflow

 1. As for every file in this project, the first thing it will do is verify if you don't have whitespaces in the path of the project, if you have, it will not work.
+2. Now, the main function will call the `verify_git()` function, which will verify if the `git` command is installed in your machine.
+If it isn't, it will stop the code execution.
+The `git` command is used to clone the repositories and do operations in the repositories, such as switching branches, so it is a critical dependency for the code execution.
-2. Next, the main function ensures that the `ck` jar file is present in the `FULL_CK_JAR_PATH` directory.
+3. Next, the main function ensures that the `ck` jar file is present in the `FULL_CK_JAR_PATH` directory.
 This verification is critical for the execution of the CK metrics.
 The process unfolds as follows:

    1. Initially, the script checks for the existence of the `ck` jar file at the specified `RELATIVE_CK_JAR_PATH`.
 If the file is not found, the script proceeds to invoke `ensure_ck_jar_exists()`, which is tasked with verifying and potentially rectifying the absence of the `ck` jar file.
 So, at first, it verifies the `ck` submodule's presence and updates it if necessary by calling `init_and_update_submodules()`.
    2. In this step, the `CK` repository branch might be needed to be switched to the branch defined in the `CK_BRANCH` constant.
 This is done by calling the `switch_ck_branch()` function.
 If the branch is already the one defined in the `CK_BRANCH` constant, the script proceeds to the next step, otherwise it switches to the branch defined in the `standard_branch` variable, which is the `master` branch.
    3. After that, if the `ck` jar is still missing, `ensure_ck_jar_exists()` proceeds with the build process.
 It executes a `mvn clean package -DskipTests` command within the CK directory, aiming to compile the necessary source into a runnable jar.
 This step is critical for ensuring that all tools required for metrics calculation are readily available and also avoids us storing the jar file (compiled code) in the repository.

    If the `ck` jar file was successfully compiled or was already present, the script proceeds to the next step.
 Otherwise, it outputs an error message and exits the program.
-3. Now, it calls `process_repositories_in_parallel()` which will create a thread for each of the repositories inside the `DEFAULT_REPOSITORIES` dictionary and process it's ck metrics and save each commit file diff.
+4. Now, it calls `process_repositories_in_parallel()` which will create a thread for each of the repositories inside the `DEFAULT_REPOSITORIES` dictionary and process it's ck metrics and save each commit file diff.
 Each thread has as it's target the `process_repository(repository_name, repository_url)` function.
-4. Inside the `process_repository(repository_name, repository_url)` function, the `verify_ck_metrics_folder(repository_name)` function is called to verify if the ck metrics are already calculated.
+5. Inside the `process_repository(repository_name, repository_url)` function, the `verify_ck_metrics_folder(repository_name)` function is called to verify if the ck metrics are already calculated.
 That verification is done by:

    1. Verifying if the repository commits list csv file exists inside the `CK_METRICS_DIRECTORY_PATH` directory, which should be named as `repository_name-commits_list.csv`, for example: `zookeeper-commits_list.csv`;
    2. If the csv file exists, it will, for every commit hash in the csv file, verify if there is a subdirectory inside the `CK_METRICS_DIRECTORY_PATH/repository_name` directory, which should be named as `commit_hash` and contains all the ck metrics generated files, which are defined in the `CK_METRICS_FILES` constant;

    If any of those verifications are false, it stops executing, due to the fact that the ck metrics weren't calculated.
 If not, it will continue executing until the end and return true, meaning that the ck metrics are already calculated.

-5. Now, as the ck metrics are not calculated, it will call `create_directory(absolute path, relative_path)` three times: for the `FULL_CK_METRICS_DIRECTORY_PATH`, `FULL_PROGRESS_DIRECTORY_PATH`, and `FULL_REPOSITORIES_DIRECTORY_PATH`, respectively.
+6. Now, as the ck metrics are not calculated, it will call `create_directory(absolute path, relative_path)` three times: for the `FULL_CK_METRICS_DIRECTORY_PATH`, `FULL_PROGRESS_DIRECTORY_PATH`, and `FULL_REPOSITORIES_DIRECTORY_PATH`, respectively.
 This function is used to create the output directories for the ck metrics, progress and repositories.
-6. With all the subfolders created, we must call `clone_repository(repository_name, repository_url)` function, which will clone the repository to the `FULL_REPOSITORY_DIRECTORY_PATH` directory.
+7. With all the subfolders created, we must call `clone_repository(repository_name, repository_url)` function, which will clone the repository to the `FULL_REPOSITORY_DIRECTORY_PATH` directory.
-7. In this step, we must calculate the number of commit in the current repository in order to be able to call the `traverse_repository(repository_name, repository_url, number_of_commits)` function.
+8. In this step, we must calculate the number of commit in the current repository in order to be able to call the `traverse_repository(repository_name, repository_url, number_of_commits)` function.
-8. As now we have the repository cloned, we must call `traverse_repository` function.
+9. As now we have the repository cloned, we must call `traverse_repository` function.
 In this function, we call the `get_last_execution_progress(repository_name, saved_progress_file, number_of_commits)` function, as it will read the progress file and return the commits_info and last commit hash that was processed.
 With that information, the loop for traversing the repository commit tree, we can jump to where the last execution stopped and resume the execution.
-9. With that in mind, we use the `PyDriller` library to traverse the repository commits tree with the use of `PyDriller.traverse_commits()` to go through all the commit hashes of the repository and do the following for each commit in the repository:
+10. With that in mind, we use the `PyDriller` library to traverse the repository commits tree with the use of `PyDriller.traverse_commits()` to go through all the commit hashes of the repository and do the following for each commit in the repository:

    1. Get the tuple containing the `commit.hash`, `commit.msg` and `commit.committer_date` and append those commit's data in the `commits_info` list, in order to, later on, store them inside the `CK_METRICS_DIRECTORY_PATH/repository_name-commit_hashes.csv` file;
    2. Call `generate_diffs(repository_name, commit, commit_number)`, which will fo through all the modified files of the current commit and store the diffs of the files in the `{START_PATH}{RELATIVE_DIFFS_DIRECTORY_PATH}/{repository_name}/{commit_number}-{commit.hash}/` directory;